Nike debuts a groundbreaking new modesty swimsuit

 Obviously, water repellent fabric was a necessity, so Nike designers dreamed up a material ratio (70% nylon and 30% spandex, the generic word for Lycra) that would move with a woman’s body, without clinging to it.
 “We started from a material and fiber perspective, so we decided to start with nylon because nylon is a hydrophobic yarn—that means it already hates water—instead of a traditional polyester that we would use in swimwear . . . and it’s a four-way stretch,” Moore says.
 This knit is designed to have structure, yet be as fluid as the water it moves through.
 And when water hits it, it slips off like a raincoat, thanks to a water-repellent finish that allows it to remain damp, but not soaking wet.

-“At key places in the suit, the water goes through the suit and comes through vents . . . the suit [should] never bubble up, so we tried to eliminate this by allowing this water flow system to go through the suit,” Moore says, adding: “[It feels like you’re moving through the water and not being slowed down by the water.”
+“At key places in the suit, the water goes through the suit and comes through vents . . . the suit [should] never bubble up, so we tried to eliminate this by allowing this water flow system to go through the suit,” Moore says, adding: “It feels like you’re moving through the water and not being slowed down by the water.”
 This vent system was inspired by real water-dwelling mammals and the way they use advanced gill systems to maneuver through their natural habitat, like fish and sharks.
 Similarly, and in line with the oceanic theme, the team attached “mermaid cuffs” in an iridescent purple Lycra on the inside of the tunic’s sleeves and pant legs.
-These subtle, yet noticeable details operate as fingerless gloves, allowing divers to swim through the water without worrying about the suit moving around.
+These subtle yet noticeable details operate as fingerless gloves, allowing divers to swim through the water without worrying about the suit moving around.

-Though Muslim women were the primary focus group, Nike’s design team saw the creation of this full coverage modesty suit as an opportunity to cater to an even broader consumer base, like women who may be looking for sun protection at the beach or a poolside outfit that helps obscure a post-pregnancy belly a customer may not yet be comfortable with.
+Though Muslim women were the primary focus group, Nike’s design team saw the creation of this full-coverage modesty suit as an opportunity to cater to an even broader consumer base, like women who may be looking for sun protection at the beach or a poolside outfit that helps obscure a post-pregnancy belly a customer may not yet be comfortable with.
 “I think our approach to this is to consider this a training suit for all women who have access to the joy of swimming every single day,” Moore says.
 “This is not an elite performance suit, this is what you use to get in the water.”

 One premium version of the Victory Suit, which will likely cost between $600 and $650 and will only come in a black and iridescent color way, will feature the tunic with a built-in bra, the built-in hijab, and the pants as one complete outfit.
 The second, more democratic version, will include all three elements of the suit, but as separates—and will cost around $170 total.
 This version allows for users to mix-and-match sizes and colors.
 Both will be released on February 2, 2020.
 “This Victory Suit is really pushing the boundaries of design and innovation to solve a problem for women in the marketplace so they can have access to water sports for their entire life,” Moore says.
 “It is about being able to move through the water [in a way] you can enjoy and not having to stop when you’re a preteen because there’s nothing on the market that’s beautiful.”